mattlgroff/function-agents/README.md

 #### Return Value

-The `transformer` function for OpenAIDataTransformationAgent returns a Promise of type `FunctionAgentResponse`.
+The `transform` function for OpenAIDataTransformationAgent returns a Promise of type `FunctionAgentResponse`.

 ```
 type FunctionAgentResponse = {
-  response: any;
+  json: any;
   success: boolean;
   error?: unknown;
 };